This is the first of 2 installments on building a social media schedule for your online business. Part 2 can be found here.

 5. Special note: 3dcart actually won Zippycart.com’s first place award for “Best Social Media Tools” for its social media integration.
 It is the only shopping cart that we have reviewed that features a full blog platform.
 It also has great integration with Facebook, allowing you to sell directly on the site.
 If you love social media and are serious about integration, check out our 3dcart review.

 Using Facebook to Drive People to Your Shopping Cart

 Odds are you already have a Facebook account.
-If you are using your personal one for your business, you should strongly consider starting a new page just for your business.
+If you are using your personal one for your business, you should strongly consider starting a new page just for your business and include it in your social media schedule.
 The settings are slightly different, but the mechanics are almost identical.
 Keep the hard sell tuned down here as much as you can, but don’t be shy about the fact that this is the page for your store.
 If you already have a shopping cart set up, the links for it should be prominent (and probably in more than a few places).
 If not, let people know that your ecommerce solution will be open soon.
 The advantage of having your Facebook page set up before your shopping cart is that you can hype it up when you finally do open up your store.
 Some ecommerce solutions can integrate directly with Facebook, allowing you to sell directly on your page.
 Facebook also builds upon your blog by keeping people engaged with you in multiple ways.
 Upload photos of your merchandise, show people using it, etc. and invite customers to chime in about their experiences with your products.

 Using Twitter to Promote Your Online Store